European Union Politics and Policy (Minor PA)

 - No Honours Class

 The European Union is facing unprecedented challenges.
 Instead of the anticipated calm after the ratification of the Treaty of Lisbon, the EU is faced with a lack of solidarity between North and South and an institutional struggle for finding new roles between the European Parliament and the Council of Ministers.
-External and internal economic instability and the inherent imbalance between the economies of the member states have destabilized the euro, the common currency shared by nineteen of the twenty eight member states, and has put in several member states the question of an ‘exit’ on the table.
-Next to a financial and economic crisis, a geopolitical crisis is unfolding at the borders of the EU, with rising tensions between Ukraine and Russia, and the refugee crisis without precedent.
+External and internal economic instability and the inherent imbalance between the economies of the member states have destabilized the euro, the common currency shared by nineteen of the twenty eight member states, has put in several member states the question of an ‘exit’ on the table, with one member states negotiating its exit of the Union in 2019.
+Next to a financial and economic crisis, a geopolitical crisis is unfolding at the borders of the EU, with rising tensions between the EU and Russia, together with a refugee crisis.
 In short, the EU is facing several crises to which it can either respond or, according to some commentators, slide into disintegration and economic stagnation.

 It is especially important in such times to understand how the EU works and how the interaction between member states and institutions produces policy outcomes that affect every single citizen of the Union.
 The course builds on the first year course ‘Openbaar Bestuur en Bestuurswetenschap’ (Public Administration I) in which the European Union is introduced in the context of the internationalization of governance structures in the Netherlands.
 Exchange and minor students without any previous knowledge on the EU are adviced to consult the additional reading list and inform themselves on the basics of the institutional set-up of the European Union.

 • Students are able to describe the functions of the main EU institutions, the interactions between EU institutions in EU level decision making processes, new challenges and current issues of governance in the EU, new challenges and current issues with policy fields on which the EU is active, the union’s presence in the world and geographical expansion.